ms/buildtogether.tech/fairness/index.md

 ### A sign of privilege

-Mistakes like these are signs of a dysfunctional company culture, and it's usually safe to assume that you won't be treated with any more respect once you start work than you were while you were interviewing.
-However, in the first draft of this section I wrote, "If a company does any of these things, you should find somewhere else to work."
-One of the early reviewers wrote, "Gosh, it must be nice to be able to walk away from a job."
+You probably won't be treated with any more respect on the job than you were while interviewing.
+However, when I wrote, "If a company does any of these things, go find another one," in the first draft of this chapter, one of the reviewers wrote, "Gosh, it must be nice to be able to walk away from a job."
 They were right: most people aren't as financially secure as me, so they aren't able to be as finicky about who they work for as I am.
 In other words, I made the same mistake as a team lead who assumed that since their evenings and weekends were theirs to do with as they wished, everyone else's would be too.

 </div>